-Skills and other attributes (S), and Transferable skills ()) Course learning outcome Level 4 Level 5 Level 6 1) To define and evaluate key debates in 1) To identify the range of physical and 1) To define and evaluate key debates in 1) To define and evaluate key debates in specialist areas of contemporary human human processes that operate in the world contemporary human geographical studies. specialist areas of contemporary human geography. and to describe how they interact. geography.
-2) To assess the spatial and temporal 2) To recognise the spatial and temporal 2) To examine the spatial and temporal 2) To assess the spatial and temporal variation in geographical processes within variations of these physical and human variation in geographical processes. variation in geographical processes within specialist areas of the discipline. processes. specialist areas of the discipline.
-3) To evaluate how geographical knowledge contributes to identifying, understanding and addressing the challenges facing the world and its societies in the 21st century.
+Course learning outcome Level 4 Level 5 Level 6 To define and evaluate key debates in specialist areas of contemporary geography.
+1) To identify the range of physical and human processes that operate in the world and to describe how they interact.
+1) To define and evaluate key debates in contemporary geographical studies.
+To define and evaluate key debates in specialist areas of contemporary geography.
+2) To assess the spatial and temporal variation in geographical processes within specialist areas of the discipline.
+2) To recognise the spatial and temporal variations of these physical and human processes.
+2) To examine the spatial and temporal variation in geographical processes.
+2) To assess the spatial and temporal variation in geographical processes within specialist areas of the discipline.
+3) To evaluate how geographical knowledge contributes to identifying, understanding, and addressing the challenges facing the world and its societies in the 21st century.
 3) To demonstrate an awareness of how the operation of physical and human processes can lead to social and spatial inequalities.
-3) To recognise how geographical knowledge contributes to identifying, understanding and addressing the challenges facing the world and its societies in the 21st century.
+3) To recognise how geographical knowledge contributes to identifying, understanding, and addressing the challenges facing the world and its societies in the 21st.
 3) To evaluate how geographical knowledge contributes to identifying, understanding and addressing the challenges facing the world and its societies in the 21st century.
-4) To plan, design and execute a piece of rigorous, ethical and safe independent human geography research.
+4) To plan, design and execute a piece of rigorous, ethical and safe independent research.
 4) To apply and evaluate the fundamental techniques that geographers use to collect, analyse and interpret data from the human and physical world in a field, laboratory and classroom setting.
-4) To plan and design a piece of rigorous, ethical and safe human geography research or enquiry.
-4) To plan, design and execute a piece of rigorous, ethical and safe independent human geography research.
+4) To plan and design a piece of rigorous, ethical and safe geographical research or enquiry.
+4) To plan, design and execute a piece of rigorous, ethical and safe independent research.
 5) To present geographical ideas and data in forms appropriate to a diverse range of audiences.
 5) To appraise the merits of contrasting ideas and express this evaluation through a reasoned argument verbally or through written work.
 5) To apply and evaluate specialist techniques that geographers use to collect, analyse and interpret data from the human and physical world in a field, laboratory and classroom setting.
 5) To present geographical ideas and data in forms appropriate to a diverse range of audiences.
 6) To apply and evaluate specialist techniques that geographers use to collect, analyse and interpret data from the human and physical world in a field, laboratory and classroom setting.
 6) To recognise the importance and challenges of group work and respecting the viewpoints of others.
 6) To demonstrate an ability to present, analyse and interpret geographical data.